-The Balbu-Cone Box contains a selection of 3 flip-book (folioscopes):

-a flip book created by Colorant14: "flip-feuille" (as details above).

-10 x 5,5 cm (3,94 in X 1,97 in) printed on recycled paper.

-a flip book by a contemporary artist Armelle CARON anagram #8, this is a play on letters to form an animation where "argument" ('dispute' in french) becomes "stupid" ('stupide' in french) not available for english speakers.

-a flip book with animations of Eadweard James Muybridge, testifying to his historic scientific research in photography.
-This is a beautiful stop-motion view of a cat running.
+The Balbu-Cone Box contains a selection of 3 flip-book (folioscopes): a flip book created by Colorant14: "flip-feuille" (as details above).
+10 x 5,5 cm (3,94 in X 1,97 in) printed on recycled paper. a flip book by a contemporay artist Serge Morin - BOUM / OUI A LA PAIX (Yes ! to peace) who proposes, on the theme of peace: 2 animations, one is written live (in french). not available for english speakers. a flip book with animations of Eadweard James Muybridge, testifying to his historic scientific research in photography.
+This is a beautiful stop-motion view of a cat running. printed on recycled pape